-- Copy of Physical Examination Record for Foreigners (BG-14) (required for all family members above 18 years of age) - Work Permit Notification and Invitation Letter (Provided by the school) - Single Entry 'Z' / Work Visa (Note: All "Z"Visa applicants must apply in their home country as indicated by their passport) Issued to contracted individuals only. - Single Entry 'S1'/ Visa (if applicable) issued to the dependents (children must be under the age of 18) of contracted employees who intend to stay in China in excess of 180 days (i.e., visas issued directly under the umbrella of a Z visa holder). - 'S2' Visas (if applicable): Visas issued to other family members such as parents, children, spouses of sons or daughters, brothers, sisters, grandparents, grandsons, granddaughters and parents-in-law whose intended duration of stay in China is no more than 180 days. - Original authentication kinship certificate required for S2 visa holder (e.g., marriage license, or birth certificates of children) for dependents.
-This must be issued by the Chinese Embassy/Consulate in the country in which these documents were originally issued.
+- Copy of Physical Examination Record for Foreigners (BG-14) (required for all family members above 18 years of age) - Work Permit Notification and Invitation Letter (Provided by the school) - Single Entry 'Z' / Work Visa (Note: All "Z"Visa applicants must apply in their home country as indicated by their passport) Issued to contracted individuals only. - Single Entry 'S1'/ Visa (if applicable) issued to the dependents (children must be under the age of 18) of contracted employees who intend to stay in China in excess of 180 days (i.e., visas issued directly under the umbrella of a Z visa holder). - 'S2' Visas (if applicable): Visas issued to other family members such as parents, children, spouses of sons or daughters, brothers, sisters, grandparents, grandsons, granddaughters and parents-in-law whose intended duration of stay in China is no more than 180 days. - Original apostille of kinship certificate required for S2 visa holder (e.g., marriage license, or birth certificates of children) for dependents.
+Please check with the document issued country's Chinese Embassy website for more details.